billwear/billwear.github.io/02-building-a-stub-for-calendar.md

 ## 4. Verification and Execution Workflow

 To verify that the infrastructure is functioning correctly, I need some mocks.
-Let me  generate dummy data inside the hidden runtime configuration file that our application expects.
+Let me generate dummy data inside the `~/.calendar` file.

 ### Seed Test Data
-I can run the following commands in my terminal to initialize my local ~/.calendar file with a couple of mock records:
+I can run the following commands in my terminal to initialize my local `~/.calendar` file with a couple of mock records:

 ```bash
 printf "06/20\tSystem Architecture Review\n" > ~/.calendar